eneSadi/inzva-applied-ai-homeworks/README.md

 #### fraud_detection -> Kaggle Fraud Detection Competition Data Preprocessing and comparision of CATBoost and XGBoost with Bayesian and Random search (0.74 accuracy)

-####
+#### crawling_news and char_based_RNN -> Crawling websites and preprocessing crawled data.
+Then use character based RNN Model for generating sentences with trained model

-## Template of some notebooks are prepared by applied ai guides.
+### Template of some notebooks are prepared by applied ai guides.
 Thanks to all of guides,  and inzva community for the applied ai program.